XVE-BV/windows-powershell-wsl-distro-generator/README.md

 # Background

 This tool was conceived spontaneously while I was doing groceries.
-I had just been asked whether I wanted a Windows laptop before my first workday, and chose Windows because it was more commonly used in our team.
+I was asked whether I wanted a Windows laptop before my first workday, and chose Windows because it was more commonly used in our team.
 After 8 years on macOS, I opted for Windows so I could better troubleshoot colleagues’ software and hardware issues.
-Knowing I’d inevitably encounter challenges myself, I saw an opportunity to learn, optimize, and build a more pragmatic development environment.
+Knowing I’d inevitably encounter challenges myself, I saw an opportunity to learn, optimize, and build a more pragmatic development environment for the whole team.

 After experimenting with multiple AI assistants and numerous iterations, it evolved into a stable, PHP full‑stack developer environment generator.